About Wicked Campers Australia

 About This Company

-Wicked Campers Australia offers budget campervan and 4WD hire across 12 Australian cities including Sydney, Melbourne, Brisbane, Adelaide, Perth, Cairns, Darwin, Hobart, Alice Springs, Broome and Exmouth.
+Wicked Campers Australia offers budget campervan and 4WD hire across 11 Australian cities: Sydney, Melbourne, Brisbane, Adelaide, Perth, Cairns, Darwin, Hobart, Alice Springs, Broome and Exmouth.
 Their fleet ranges from compact 2-berth campervans starting from around $38/day to fully equipped 5-berth 4WD adventure rigs with compressor fridges, 70L water tanks and 300W solar.
 One-way rentals between all depots are available, making Wicked a popular choice for east coast loops, top-end crossings and extended outback expeditions.

 Wicked Campers is one of the few campervan hire companies in Australia that rents to drivers under 21, with options available from age 18.
 Their campervans include kitchen-equipped models with gas cookers, ice coolers and double beds, while their 4WD range — including the Desert Sands and Grip models — supports multi-week off-road travel on tracks including the Oodnadatta and Kings Canyon routes.
 Prices vary by season, with daily rates ranging from approximately $29/day for the Budget Mini Camper to $350/day for the Desert Sands 4x4 in peak season.